MorrellLAB/morex_reference/morex_v3/README.md

 Run scripts in `50k_9k_BOPA_SNP` subdirectory.
 See readme in subdirectory for detailed documentation.

-## Step 3: Find stretches of N's in reference
+## Step 3: Find stretches of N's in reference and softmasked regions

 Get a BED file of places in the reference where there are stretches of N's.